Everest (opera): Structure

-The authors stated they did not wish the opera to be a standard "heroic epic".
+The authors stated they did not wish the opera to be a standard "heroic epic."
 Thus, the plot is composed of individual report fragments and flashbacks, rather than being told in a linear fashion, and the characters' motivations are deliberately left unclear.

 The music sounds contemporary modern, but is nevertheless based on traditional harmonics and emotionally shaped.
-In the vocal parts, Talbot refers to traditional forms by means of indications such as "aria" or "quartet".
-The orchestral sound fabric ties in with the Minimal music after John Adams.
-At the same time there are references to Giacomo Puccini, Leonard Bernstein, Benjamin Britten or Igor Stravinsky.
+In the vocal parts, Talbot refers to traditional forms by means of indications such as "aria" or "quartet."
+The orchestral sound fabric ties in with minimal music that is akin to that of John Adams.
+At the same time, there are references to Giacomo Puccini, Leonard Bernstein, Benjamin Britten or Igor Stravinsky.
 There is a focus on rhythm and the spectrum of timbres, with numerous sound effects such as the crackling radio or the howling of the wind.
 The mountain itself has its own voice, produced by the low wind instruments and percussion, and inspired by the slow cracking movements of glacial masses over rocky ground.

 Elements of dance music were particularly considered in the 2018 Hagen production.